pietrobiondi/Rename-and-Size-Image/README.md

 # Rename-and-Size-Image
-This Python script can be used for Rename and Resize Image
+This Python script can be used for Rename and Resize Image.